weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

   weaveworksdemos/load-test -h edge-router -r 100 -c 2
 ~~~

-With the load test running, you can observe the different services communicating by clicking on the Load Test container in Weave Cloud.
+With the load test running, observe the different services communicating by clicking on the Load Test container in Weave Cloud.
 From the metrics panel, open the load test's terminal to view the messages.
-With the load test running, the topology graph in Weave Cloud console will also form.
+With the load test running, the topology in Weave Cloud will also begin to form where you can see the microservices communicating with one another in the app.

 <img src="images/load-test-messages.png" style="width:100%;" />